apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 The above indicates a subject, audience, issuer, expiry, issued-at time, and JTI or unique identifier of the token.
 These are all "standard" claims for a JWT.
 The final thing included in the body is a "scope" claim, which is non-standard.
 All of this is signed, and a receiver can then validate the signature value against that payload, to determine whether the JWT should be considered valid.

+## What's a JWS?

+A JWS is a generic version of a JWT in which the "body" or payload is not JSON.
+It's any arbitrary content.
+The resulting structure of the output is the same - three parts separated by dots.
+The key difference is the middle-part cannot necessarily be base64-decoded into a JSON string.

 ## Using the Jar

 You do not need to build the JAR in order to use it.